Big Feelings, Little People: Helping Toddlers Navigate Emotions

 Grace for Everyone

 Here's the truth rarely spoken in parenting advice: you will lose your cool sometimes.
 You will raise your voice when you meant to be calm.
 You will say "Stop it!" when you meant to say "I see you're struggling."
 This doesn't undo your work.
 What matters is what happens next—the repair.
+(And it's worth remembering that taking care of your own wellbeing directly fuels the patience and presence your child needs from you.)

 "I'm sorry I yelled.
 I was feeling overwhelmed.
 Let me try again."
 This repair teaches your child something profound: that emotions happen to everyone, that mistakes can be fixed, and that relationships are strong enough to handle imperfection.
+In modeling your own emotional recovery, you show them precisely what you're trying to teach.

 Want to stay updated on our journey?